 ACBIS Legal Notice

 Use Of Personal Information: We use the personal and professional information that ACBIS participants provide when creating accounts, completing application and recertification forms, completing questionnaires and surveys, and completing or updating profiles, in order to:

-- meet our mission to communicate information tour stakeholders,
+- meet our mission to communicate information to our stakeholders,

 - provide notice of important events, activities, and proposals,